Introduction

 Most of these rules are still being discussed at an EU level and it is not clear when they will come into force.
 If adopted, EU Member States would need to adopt the changes into local law within 18 months.
 Once enacted, consumers will be able to claim for remedies of any breaches of these rules (for example, for companies engaging in the prohibited commercial practices outlined above).

-Although this Proposal is unlikely to come into effect until at least 2024, businesses should monitor updates and start to evaluate their own internal processes.
+Although these changes are unlikely to come into effect until at least 2024, businesses should monitor updates and start to evaluate their own internal processes.
 Complying with these provisions depends on providing clear, substantiated information to consumers.
 Assess your business’s commercial practices against the proposed list.
 Generic environmental claims (for example, the claim “biodegradable” for a product) should be avoided in favor of more specific, substantiated claims (for example, a claim that a product’s packaging “is biodegradable through home composting in one month”).
+Green claims should be independently verifiable and proven with scientific evidence.

 Provenance can help brands meet these new requirements by empowering them to: